Configure the Backend Input Forms¶

 'gender' => [ 'label' => 'Sex', 'config' => [ 'type' => 'radio', 'default' => 'm', 'items' => [ ['male', 'm'], ['female', 'f'], ], ], ],

-The options (items) are given in an array and each option is an array itself containing the label and the key used for persist the selected option in the database.
+The options (items) are given in an array and each option is an array itself containing the label and the key used to persist the selected option in the database.

 Field type “select”¶